dpaoliello/SqlClientSlim/docs/issues.md

 # Known Issues

 * Integrated security is currently unsupported (since it was never implemented for Managed SNI)
-* ~50% performance regression versus the desktop framework for simple parameterized queries
+* ~20% performance regression versus the NGENed desktop framework for simple parameterized queries